How do you learn the most from your own notes?

 At the end of the lecture or chapter you use the left-hand side to write down key words and questions you may have based on your notes.
 It is important that there is a link between the key words and questions on the left-hand side and the notes on the right-hand side.

-When you want to re-examine a topic or lecture, you can easily use the key words and questions on the left-hand side.
-By re-examining the subject matter in this manner, you learn effectively and discover what you do not understand properly yet.
+When you want to review a topic or lecture, you can easily use the key words and questions on the left-hand side.
+By reviewing the subject matter in this manner, you learn effectively and discover what you do not understand properly yet.
 You can then spend more time on that.

 Summary = main thread

 When using this method, it is important to not only learn the key words and questions, but also to keep track of the main thread of the lecture.
-To do so with the Cornell method, you write the core thought of the lecture (or topic) in at most 3 sentences at the bottom of the page.
+To do so with the Cornell method, you write the core thought of the lecture, chapter, article or topic in at most 3 sentences at the bottom of the page.
 If you do this at home after the lecture from the top of your head, you have already had one study moment.
 You will now not easily forget this core thought.

-In short, with the Cornell note-taking method you take notes that allow you to study effectively and efficiently.
+The Cornell note-taking method enables you to take notes that allow you to study effectively and efficiently.

 References